A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Introduction

 The LIGO detection \cite{Abbott:2016blz} of gravitational waves (GWs) from a pair of inspiraling black holes (BHs) has launched a new era of GW astronomy.
-We can now look forward too to the detailed analysis of similar events in the future.
-The space-based interferometer LISA should be able to resolve stellar-mass binary BHs (BBHs) \cite{Sesana:2016ljz} in a lower frequency band (roughly 0.01 - 0.1Hz) and with much longer time duration (typically several years), thereby enabling multi-band GW observations \footnote{We will always mean stellar-mass BBHs with masses ranging from $\order{M_\odot\sim 10^2M_\odot}$ when speaking of BBHs in this Letter and thereby will drop ``stellar-mass'' in the following.}.
 BBHs could show up in the LISA band months before they merge in the LIGO band and a joint detection from both frequency bands would allow for better measurements of their properties \cite{Sesana:2016ljz}.